-Well, if you’re looking to break into the tech industry, it’s worth it – here’s why.
-You can’t build a house without a foundation.
-CompTIA A+ is the industry standard entry-level certification that proves you have the foundational knowledge to begin a career in IT.
-And a career in IT is the way to go in 2021.
+Well, if you’re looking to break into the information technology (IT) industry, it’s worth it – here’s why.
+You can’t build a house without a foundation, and CompTIA A+ is the industry standard entry-level certification that proves you have the foundational knowledge to begin a career in IT.
+And a career in IT is still the way to go in 2023.

-Those looking for a first job in IT likely have aspirations to move up the ladder and eventually specialize in something they are passionate about like cybersecurity, cloud computing or software development.
-But everybody has to start somewhere.
-And the first step to launching that career is landing an entry-level position.
+Those looking for their first job in IT likely have aspirations to move up the ladder and eventually specialize in something they are passionate about, like cybersecurity, cloud computing or software development.
+But everybody has to start somewhere, and the first step to launching that career is landing an entry-level position.
 That’s where CompTIA A+ becomes valuable.

-Even if the value is there, people still ask if CompTIA A+ is enough to get a job?
+Even if the value is there, people still ask if CompTIA A+ is enough to get a job.
 It can be, but it depends on what kind of experience you have as well.
-Did you know that 1 in 10 IT support job ads cite CompTIA A+ (Burning Glass Technologies, US)?
-So simply having CompTIA A+ on your resume can place you above non-certification holders in line for an interview.
+Did you know that CompTIA A+ appears in more tech support job listings than any other IT credential?
+Simply having CompTIA A+ on your resume can place you above non-certification holders in line for an interview.
 And when you’re trying to win your first IT job, that’s a big deal.

-One of the reasons the CompTIA A+ exam is trusted for launching IT careers, is because it validates your foundational knowledge via performance-based questions.
-This means as you prepare for your exam you are thrown into simulated real-life scenarios that you will encounter on the job.
+One of the reasons the CompTIA A+ exam is trusted for launching IT careers is because it validates your foundational knowledge via performance-based questions.
+This means that as you prepare for your exam, you are thrown into simulated real-life scenarios that you will encounter on the job.
 In order to earn CompTIA A+, you have to actually perform tasks during your certification exam versus just answering questions to gauge your knowledge.
-Employers who look for (or require) CompTIA A+ understand this value.
+Employers who look for (or require) CompTIA A+, like Blue Cross Blue Shield, Dell, HP, Intel, Nissan and Ricoh, understand this value.

 Understanding how earning your CompTIA A+ certification will impact your career is just the first step.
-Aspiring IT pros also want to know how much does CompTIA A+ certification cost, and how much money can you make with a CompTIA certification?
+Aspiring IT pros also want to know how much the CompTIA A+ certification costs, and how much money you can make with a CompTIA certification.
 Let’s break that down.

-The CompTIA A+ Core Series requires candidates to pass two exams: Core 1 (220-1001) and Core 2 (220-1002).
-Core 1 covers mobile devices, networking technology, hardware, virtualization and cloud computing and network troubleshooting.
-Core 2 covers installing and configuring operating systems, expanded security, software troubleshooting and operational procedures.
-Each exam requires you to purchase a certification voucher.
-U.S. retail price for each voucher is $232.
+Each exam requires you to purchase a certification voucher, and the U.S. retail price for each voucher is $246.
 Of course, there are many ways to save money with these voucher discount options.

 It’s important to remember that earning CompTIA A+ is an investment in yourself.
 It’s one that will pay you back many times over as you advance your IT career.
 Most CompTIA A+ certification holders move on to a job in IT support, like a help desk technician.

 Help desk technicians solve technical issues and work with people.
-According to the Dice report, help desk technicians earn $51,553 on average per year.
-As you gain more experience, you’ll move up to a Tier II or Tier III specialist.
+According to the Dice report, help desk technicians earn $52,259 on average per year.
+As you gain more experience, you’ll have the ability to move up to a Tier II or Tier III specialist.
 As you hone these skills, you’ll make more money.

 The Dice report lists CompTIA A+ as one of the highest-paying IT certifications in the United States – with A+ holders earning $78,629.
 Keep in mind that this salary represents IT pros at all levels – both those who are just starting out and those who earned CompTIA A+ years ago and have advanced their careers.